raymondkfcheung/xcm-over-bridges/walkthrough.md

 This is a local XCM sent over the **XCMP** channel within the Polkadot network.
 It withdraws the KSM-backed asset from the sender's account and forwards an XCM to the [**XcmOverBridgeHubKusama**](https://paritytech.github.io/polkadot-sdk/master/pallet_xcm_bridge_hub/) router pallet on the Polkadot Bridge Hub, preparing it for cross-relay delivery to Kusama.

-**On-chain components:**
+Execution steps:

-* `PolkadotXcm::transfer_assets` constructs the [XCM payload](https://assethub-polkadot.subscan.io/extrinsic/0xe4167762d698c829d9d80e4b43f974623d1bca04601327db4af7ffa8e68d1b57).
+1. `PolkadotXcm::transfer_assets` constructs the [XCM payload](https://assethub-polkadot.subscan.io/extrinsic/0xe4167762d698c829d9d80e4b43f974623d1bca04601327db4af7ffa8e68d1b57).
-* `XcmpQueue` [handles](https://assethub-polkadot.subscan.io/block/10265959) parachain-to-parachain delivery inside Polkadot.
+2. `XcmpQueue` [handles](https://assethub-polkadot.subscan.io/block/10265959) parachain-to-parachain delivery inside Polkadot.
-* The **bridge messages pallet** on the Bridge Hub [receives and queues](https://bridgehub-polkadot.subscan.io/block/6329124) the message as an **outbound bridge transfer**, to be relayed trustlessly to Kusama.
+3. The **bridge messages pallet** on the Bridge Hub [receives and queues](https://bridgehub-polkadot.subscan.io/block/6329124) the message as an **outbound bridge transfer**, to be relayed trustlessly to Kusama.

 ## 🦴 Leg 2 - Polkadot Bridge Hub ↔ Kusama Bridge Hub